Megan Lee: K-Pop

 Lee also contested in South Korea's popular show, MBC Star Audition - The Great Birth (위대한 탄생) Season 1 (and Season 2) on one of South Korea's main broadcast networks (MBC).
-On Season 2 of MBC's Star Audition, Lena Park personally selected Megan over a number of other competitors to be Megan's mentor.
+On Season 2 of MBC's Star Audition, Lena Park personally selected Megan over a number of other competitors to be Lee's mentor.
 She also finished in the Top 13 of contestants at the end of Season 2.

 Lee has also written music for various K-Pop artists such as Exo's Baekhyun and Girls' Generation's Taeyeon.

 Lee's official debut track during her time on Soul Shop Entertainment was entitled "8dayz" (read as 8 Days), which was released on May 15, 2014.
 The track features B2ST's Yong Jun-hyung, and is also composed by German composers Andreas Bärtels and Rüdiger Schramm, who also composed a track for veteran K-pop singer Nami.

 Lee and her vocals are also featured in the g.o.d reunion track, "The Story of Our Lives."
 The music video for the song was released on July 11, 2014, and marked the first time the band g.o.d has sung together in over 10 years.

 Lee has also released a music video and track with Kim Tae-woo entitled "Oppa".

 On November 10, 2014, Megan Lee filed a civil lawsuit with the Seoul District Court against Soul Shop Entertainment requesting nullification of her 5-year contract.
 Megan, along with her representation, claimed that she was severely verbally abused by some of the members of management, and that intimidation tactics were used to impose their will on her career.
 She also claimed that a contract was signed on her behalf without her consent, a fraudulent bank account in her name was made without her consent, and that the financial activity regarding her career with Soul Shop was not made transparent as it was promised to her in their initial agreement with the label.

-During the second half of 2018, a song written by Lee titled 'Psycho', which was sung by EXO's Baekhyun, was performed exclusively during EXO's recent Elyxion concert.
+During the second half of 2018, a song written by Lee titled "Psycho", which was sung by EXO's Baekhyun, was performed exclusively during EXO's recent Elyxion concert.
 The original piece was solely written by Lee, and produced by Zayson, and soon went viral.

 Lee also co-wrote "Horizon" for Taeyeon's Japanese extended play, Voice.